shoelim/FM_forecasting/README.md

   --save-plots \
   --save-gif
 ```
-After the run completes, the video shown earlier will be available as a GIF file in the results directory.
+After the run completes, the animations shown earlier will be available as a GIF file in the results directory.

 ## Access to Datasets
 The dataset for the simple fluid flow task is included in this repository.
 The other datasets are provided by [PDEBench](https://github.com/pdebench/PDEBench) and can be downloaded from their official repository.